dreidev/Scarlet/README.md

 {%  load favorite_tags %}
 {% include_jQuery %}
 ```
- Also java script files, static, should be added for ajax to work
+ Also static files should be added for ajax to work
  ```python
 {% load static %}
 <script src="{% static 'js/fav.js' %}">